jvcleave/ofxOMXPlayer/readme.md

 STATUS: PERPETUAL DEVELOPMENT
+CURRENT KNOWN MAJOR ISSUES:
+Videos with and audio track (even silent) work best and allow more accurate looping/frame tracking

 DESCRIPTION:
 This is an openFrameworks video player addon for the Raspberry Pi.
 The video player is hardware accelerated and can provide textures to openFrameworks to be used for shaders, etc.